aliaamohamedali/ROS-project/README.md

 This folder contains any generated maps we need.

 ### object-detection
+This folder contains the packages and nodes for the object detection and recognition task [old version]

+### YOLO-CLassify
-This folder contains the packages and nodes for the object detection and recognition task.
+This folder contains the packages and nodes for the object detection and recognition task [New version]

 ### odom
 This folder contains packages for drivers and/or nodes responsible for handling odometry data (imu & encoder readings)